YetOpen/certbot-zimbra/README.md

 To indicate additional domains explicitly use the `-e/--extra-domain` option (can be specified multiple times).
 Note that `-e` also disables additional hostname detection.

-Additional options can be passed directly to certbot/letsencrypt with `-L | --letsencrypt-params`.
+Additional options can be passed directly to Certbot/letsencrypt with `-L | --letsencrypt-params`.
 The option must be repeated for each letsencrypt option.
 For example, if you want 4096-bit certificates, add `-L "--rsa-key-size" -L "4096"`.
-Refer to certbot's documentation for more information.
+Refer to Certbot's documentation for more information.

 ## Running noninteractively

-When retrieving a new certificate using `-n|--new`, certbot runs interactively.
-If you want to run it noninteractively, you can pass `-N/--noninteractive` which will be passed on to certbot.
+When retrieving a new certificate using `-n|--new`, Certbot runs interactively.
+If you want to run it noninteractively, you can pass `-N/--noninteractive` which will be passed on to Certbot.
 Also passing `-q/--quiet` will suppress the status output of the script.
-Only do this if you're absolutely sure what you're doing, as this leaves you with no option to verify the detected hostnames, specify the certificate e-mail etc. `-N/--noninteractive` may be combined with `-q | --quiet` and/or `-L | --letsencrypt-params` to pass all the parameters to certbot directly, e.g. in scripts to do automated testing with staging certificates.
+Only do this if you're absolutely sure what you're doing, as this leaves you with no option to verify the detected hostnames, specify the certificate e-mail etc. `-N/--noninteractive` may be combined with `-q | --quiet` and/or `-L | --letsencrypt-params` to pass all the parameters to Certbot directly, e.g. in scripts to do automated testing with staging certificates.

 ## Renewal